Keyword Research: How to perform in depth keyword research in 2025

 What is keyword research and why is it important for SEO?

 Keyword research is the process of finding and analysing terms that people enter into search engines (i.e what you type into Google when searching for something).
 It's a crucial part of search engine optimisation (SEO).
-Not only does it helps you understand what people are looking for online, it also provides insights on the language your audience uses and the topics they care about.
+Not only does it help you understand what people are looking for online, it also provides insights on the language your audience uses and the topics they care about.

 Keyword research gives you insight into: